Pop Culture Pepsi Challenge1 of 12

 On pure numbers, Marvel’s been winning the race since they entered, with DC remaining a long term second place, but it’s hard to deny the presence characters like Superman and Wonder Woman have in the cultural zeitgeist.

-And really, aren’t we all better off with both the superhero and the superhuman?
+In the long run though, both comic book universes have ascended to the most iconic ranks of pop culture - and really, aren’t we all better off with both the superhero and the superhuman?

 1 of 12